Vishalkatiyar7275/CreativeHub-Studio-Project/README.md

-# Sundown Studio Website
+# CreativeHub Studio Website

 ## Description

-Sundown Studio is a multi-disciplinary creative studio specializing in creating unique environments and experiences.
-This repository contains the code for their official website, showcasing their portfolio, services, and ethos through a visually appealing and interactive design.
+CreativeHub Studio Website is a Frontend website with a visually appealing and interactive design.

 ## Table of Contents